Security and hosting in Quebec

 • Supabase PostgreSQL database, authentication, file storage. ca-central-1 (Montreal) region.
 SOC 2 Type 2 certified.

-• Stripe Processing of your CondoAide subscription payment (credit card, PAD).
+• Stripe Two uses: (1) payment of your CondoAide subscription (credit card, PAD) and (2) automatic condo-fee collection by pre-authorized debit (PAD/ACSS) — the banking information of co-owners who enable the debit is processed by Stripe, which then deposits the funds directly into the syndicate's account (Stripe Payments Canada, Ltd., operating under Payments Canada rules).
 SOC 2 Type 2 and PCI DSS Level 1 certified.
 Data processed in the United States, covered by a Data Processing Agreement (DPA).

 • Brevo Sending of transactional emails (confirmations, reminders).
 European company, data covered by a GDPR-compliant DPA.